ml-energy/zeus/README.md

 Refer to [Extending Zeus](https://ml.energy/zeus/extend/) for details.

+### Chase

+Chase as an extension of Zeus dynamically controls the energy consumption of GPUs; adapts to shifts in carbon intensity during DNN training, reducing carbon footprint without compromising training performance.
+To proactively adapt to shifting carbon intensity, a lightweight machine learning algorithm is used to forecast the carbon intensity of the upcoming time frame.
+For more details on Chase, please refer to our [paper](https://arxiv.org/abs/2303.02508#) and the [chase repository](https://github.com/SymbioticLab/Zeus/tree/chase).

 ## Citation

 Please consider citing our NSDI’23 paper if you find Zeus to be related to your research project.